Background on Intel Xeon W-2200 Series

-Intel's Xeon W series of processors are based on the Skylake W architecture, which is similar to Skylake X but has been adapted for workstation and server use.
+Intel's Xeon W series of processors are based on the Cascade Lake W architecture, which is similar to Cascade Lake X but has been adapted for workstation and server use.
 To that end, these CPUs have support for Registered ECC memory, higher RAM capacities, and a slightly increased PCI-E lane count compared to the enthusiast Core X series.
 The same socket 2066 is used, but in order to properly support the added feature set a different chipset / motherboard is required for the Xeon W processors.

 |Product Line||Xeon W|